Docat0209/Docat0209/README.md

 👩‍💻 I'm currently working on [WesleyStudio](https://github.com/Wesley-Studio).

-🧠 I'm currently learning how to ride a motorcycle.
+🧠 I'm currently learning ML & Stock.

 📫 You can reach me on this email `shane930209@gmail.com`